Home

 However, since most woods are a shade of brown, and much of our furniture is wooden, we are so used to seeing brown within decorating color schemes that it appears neutral to us.

 Now to the second part of the question: Using neutrals in decorating color schemes does require a special way of looking at your room.
-You’ll find more about this in the chapter on Creating a Neutral Color Scheme.
+You'll find more about this in the Long Answer!

 3. Is there a system for selecting color schemes?